 Located near Fort Constitution, which is described above, Fort Stark is the most fun to explore of the two former military installations.
 Much of it is fenced off and covered by the graffiti of vandals, but that actually adds to the otherworldly atmosphere.

 Both kids and adults will love exploring Fort Stark, which saw service from 1905 to 1948.
 While I was visiting, a family of four was ahead of me, and their two children were clearly having an awesome time wandering around and climbing up onto the gun batteries.
 Don’t worry parents– there are no more guns on site!
-The views of the ocean and harbor, from the fort, are also amazing, so bring your camera.
+From the fort, the views of the ocean and harbor are also amazing; so bring your camera.

-Fort Stark is located at 211 Wild Rose Ln, New Castle, NH (see location below).
+Fort Stark is located at 211 Wild Rose Ln. in New Castle, NH (see location below).

 600 Market St, Portsmouth, NH, right off of Interstate 95 – Click on the map for directions.